-Official academic records of each student's scholastic achievement are kept on file in the Registrar's Office, and include the following:
+Official academic records of each student's scholastic achievement are kept on file (on file may indicate electronic records) in the Registrar's Office, and include the following:

-- Electronic "Official Class Roll and Final Grade Report" from the instructor of each class in which the student is enrolled each semester. - 2.
-An "Official Academic Record" for each student officially enrolled.
+- A signed "Official Class Roll and Final Grade Report" from the instructor of each class in which the student is enrolled each semester. - 2.
+An "Official Academic Record" for each student officially enrolled. - 3.
 Directory information of a student currently enrolled.
 (See the Family Educational Rights and Privacy Act Revised.)